Other vendors have been excluded as I enroll in KDP Select. They will reappear after the exclusivity period ends

 From Chapter One - Reverside:

-Something was wrong with the birds, he thought.
-Turning his head, Marto checked out the interior of the old writing room.
-A hanging tapestry depicted a partridge hunted by men and dogs on a field of red.
-The partridge fluttered nervously, the dogs sniffed at the ground.
-Feeling thirsty, Marto glanced about, looking for a goblet of wine.
+He thought there might be something wrong with the birds.
+Turning his head, Marto took another look at the interior of the old writing room.
+On one wall, a hanging tapestry depicted a partridge hunted by men and dogs in a field of red.
+The partridge fluttered nervously.
+The dogs sniffed at the ground.
+Feeling thirsty, he glanced about looking for a goblet or a pitcher of wine.
 There wasn’t one, so he stared back out the window at the birds.
 It wasn’t the birds.
 The birds were fine.
 It was time to make a start.

 The Lester Sunshine Inn used to be a private mansion for wealthy families before it was sold and converted to a bed and breakfast.
 After The Great Tide, it was transformed into a shared salon where the Interconnected could dream and create in comfort and serenity.
 The next episode of the Wakeful Wanderer’s Guide starts in this grand house, at a nexus of history and happenstance.
 Dear friends, followers, and readers, this is where our new adventure begins.

 – The Wakeful Wanderer’s Guide, Vol. 6, line 1